alshival/openAI-Discord-Bot/README.md

    ```

 ### Install the required dependencies:
-If you wish to use a virtual environment to install these packages, open a linux console:
+We suggest installing the bot's python dependencies in a virtual environment:

-  - Open your command-line interface (e.g., Terminal on macOS/Linux or Command Prompt on Windows).- Navigate to the directory where your `requirements.txt` file is located.
-You can use the `cd` command to change directories.
-For example:
+  - Open your command-line interface (e.g., Terminal on macOS/Linux or Command Prompt on Windows).
+  - Navigate to the directory where your `requirements.txt` file is located.
      ```
      cd /path/to/your/openAi-Discord-Bot/
      python3 -m venv env